victoraldir/task_executer/README.md

 ## Summary

-This is a simple command line application that can loads tasks from YAML files via STDIN and perform the actions
+This is a simple command line application that can load tasks from YAML files via STDIN and to perform actions

 ## Technology